cello-ben/bprintf/README.md

 # Debug Defines

 There are a couple of defines you can use for help debugging.
 The main one is `BPRINTF_DEBUG`, which allows more use of libc to use (real) `printf`.
 The other is `BPRINTF_SKIP_PUTCHAR`, which bypasses the calls to `bputchar`, thus eliminating some clutter in the terminal.
 Both should be defined in `bprintf.h`.

+Make sure that neither of these are defined when you deploy to a Raspberry Pi Pico.

 # Generative AI Disclosure